Air Fryer Baked Potato

 How long should I cook baked potatoes in the air fryer?

-The exact timing will depend on your specific air fryer and the size of the potatoes.
-In my air fryer, a large baked potato typically takes around 45 minutes at 400 degrees.
+The exact cooking time will depend on your specific air fryer and the size of the potatoes.
+In my air fryer, a large baked potato takes around 45 minutes at 400 degrees.
+Start checking at 40 minutes.
+If the potatoes are still firm, continue air frying them until tender, checking them every 5 minutes.

 Baked Potato Toppings